 Ingredients

 - Pomegranate juice.
 Use 100% pure pomegranate juice (Pom Wonderful is found at most grocery stores these days) or blend up your own juice using fresh pomegranates.
 Be sure to check the label to be sure there are no extra sugars or additives.
+Alternatively, use store-bought pomegranate molasses and just heat it up in the pot before adding the sugars, cream and butter.

 - Unsalted butter.
 At room temperature and cut into tablespoon pieces.